2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 7.1 Role, Responsibilities and Structure

-The Audit Committee consists of three Outside Directors and is chaired by an Outside Director.
+The Audit Committee consists of four Outside Directors and is chaired by an Outside Director.
 The Audit Committee audits Directors and Chief Officers' execution of their duties, prepares audit reports, and determines the content of agenda items on the selection, dismissal and non-reappointment of an Independent Auditor.
 The Audit Committee shall conduct audits in cooperation with the Company’s internal audit division based on audit plans determined by the Audit Committee.

-7.2 Status of Activities (Fiscal Year Ended March 31, 2025)
+7.2 Status of Activities (Fiscal Year Ended March 31, 2026)

-Akihiko Shiba 22 / 22 meetings 100%
+Akihiko Shiba 5 5 100%

 8. Independent Auditors